 We know that we all have so much to learn, such a long way to go, and so much work to do - in our communities, in our businesses, in our homes, and in our souls.
 Talking about anti-racism, educating ourselves, and making commitments to change are just the first steps.
 But we still believe there is light ahead.
 The more of us that speak up for a better future for all, and demand and promote change in ways big and small, the closer we are.
 This pivotal moment of education, civic participation, and unity means nothing if we don't wake up tomorrow (and the next day, and the next) and do it all over again.

-Behind the scenes, we have been taking a hard look at our packaging.
+Packaging Behind the scenes, we have been taking a hard look at our packaging.
 When we took on our commitment to sustainability this year, this was a natural step in reducing our footprint.
 Our goal is to reduce our waste as much as possible, eliminate plastics, and to use only materials that are recycled and recyclable or biodegradable and compostable.
 We also learned that adhesive and dyes must be plant based and non-toxic.
 In order to accomplish this, we completely overhauled all of our packing and shipping materials to adhere to new standards.
 As of last week, we have officially transitioned all of our tissue paper and mailers.
-We hope within the next month the rest of our transition will be 100% complete; we are just waiting to receive our new stickers and note cards!
+Within the next month we will receive our new stickers and notecards, and our transition will be 100% complete.

-It has been quite a challenge to reimagine our marketing in a time where we can't hold photoshoots.
-We have been so missing our shoot days with Maaike Bernstrom, and longing for the insanely beautiful imagery she creates for us.
-H&T feels less like itself without her touch of magic - we have never gone so many months without it!
-We are counting down the days until we are confident that we can safely host our next shoot with Maaike, but until then, we knew we had to get creative.
-We have learned more than once that sometimes when we are forced to think outside the box, we stumble upon the best new things.
+Images It has been quite a challenge to reimagine our marketing in a time where we can't hold photoshoots.
+We have been so missing our shoot days with Maaike Bernstrom, and longing for the beautiful imagery she creates for us.
+H&T feels less like itself without her touch of magic.
+We are counting down the days until we are confident that we can safely host our next shoot with Maaike, but until then, we had to get creative.

-It was in this time that we were lucky enough to meet Bernadette and Renee of Heydt + Mason.
+We were lucky enough to meet Bernadette and Renee of Heydt + Mason.
 They are the amazing local women behind all of the flat lay imagery you may have seen across our platforms.
 Because they style and shoot still-life products in their studio (without models), we have been able to work with them while following contact-free and social distancing protocols.
 Their styled images were the final link in our visual stories, and have elevated our aesthetic.
 Unlike the rest of our visuals, these focus singularly on the clothing, and can show styling ideas and moods in fresh new ways, off the model.
 We cannot contain our excitement imagining how these crisp, focused flat lay images will mix with the magical editorials we will soon be able to create again with Maaike.
-Finding Heydt + Mason has truly been a silver lining in this crazy time.
+Finding Heydt + Mason has been a silver lining in this crazy time.

-We also realized that we were longing for some more free-form imagery.
-We are are so excited to reveal the watercolor of our store (featured at the top of this blog), which was painted just for us by Natalie's cousin Jessica June Avrutin.
+We are also so excited to reveal the watercolor of our store (featured at the top of this blog), which was painted just for us by Natalie's cousin Jessica June Avrutin.
 We were speechless when she sent us the final product - it just truly captures the essence of our little store (and the shop dogs you know and love).
-We are so excited that this watercolor will be printed on all of our new sustainable notecards, so that you can get a feel for the soul of H&T, even if you've never seen the brick and mortar shop in person.
+We are so excited that this watercolor will be printed on all of our new sustainable notecards, so that you can get a feel for the soul of H&T, even if you've never been to the brick and mortar shop.